nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous Address Book folder.
+       the file that contains the data of your previous Typed folder.

+**Q**: How do I backup my data to another location?<br>
+**A**: Copy the saved Typed file to any desired location of your choice.
+Alternatively,
+       use our in-built backup feature as described in the [Features](#features) section above.<br>

+**Q**: Is my personal data and information kept secure from the eyes of others (including the dev team)?<br>
+**A**: Yes!
+Everything you enter into Typed is only stored on your local machine in your specified storage file.<br>

 ## 4. Command Summary